monrdeme/secure-static-site-aws/README.md

 - Define roles and permissions for resource access.

 **Security Measures**:
-- Created roles with the principle of least privilege.
+- Created roles following the principle of least privilege.
 - Implemented trust policies for controlled role assumption.
 - Scoped inline policies to specific actions and resources.

 **Implementation Details**:
 - **Admin Role**:
-    - Full access to all project resources (used for provisioning and testing).
+    - Full access to all S3 resources (used for provisioning and testing).
-    - Trusted by your IAM user
 - **Write-Only Role**:
     - Scoped permissions for uploading files to the website S3 bucket.
     - Allowed actions include `s3:PutObject` and `s3:ListBucket`.
-    - Trusted by CI/CD pipeline (e.g., GitHub Actions).
 - **Read-Only Role**:
     - Read-only access to the website content bucket.
     - Granted only `s3:GetObject` on specific paths.
-    - Intended for static content consumers (e.g., public or CloudFront).
+    - Intended for webiste content consumers

 **IAM Roles**:
 <img width="1212" alt="image" src="https://i.postimg.cc/jSM54WFF/image.png">